 But suddenly my whole world came crashing down.
 Unable to find any help, my intense efforts to resolve my lifelong gender-issues totally failed.
 Losing all hope of ever becoming a girl and living a meaningful life, I dropped out late in my senior year.
 However, MIT had made its mark.
 I would instantly feel at home upon returning, two decades later . . . "

-See full article at this link: Lynn Conway, "MIT Reminiscences: Student years to VLSI revolution", lynnconway.com, March 11, 2014.
+See full reminiscence at this link: Lynn Conway, "MIT Reminiscences: Student years to VLSI revolution", lynnconway.com, March 11, 2014.

 VLSI Design Lab